Canon 1D Mark II N vs Pentax K-70

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the K-70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II N has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the 1D Mark II N and K-70 can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Pentax K-70 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II N or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.